BioData-Club/ghpages-rtd/docs/glossary.md

 A Git concept meaning to send commit histories from your local computer to your remote service (GitHub for the sake of this workshop).

-## readthedocs.org
+## ReadTheDocs

-A free website for hosting your documentation in a popular format.
+A free public (or paid for private) website for hosting your documentation in a popular format.

 ## Repository